 This area of law deals with matters relating to commerce and trade between businesses and consumers, and it also reaches out into areas of employee contracts, business contracts, financial transactions and more.

 Most businesses engage in commerce with their customers without really giving any thought to the legal side of it.
-Well, it’s about time they should because a knowledge and understanding of commercial law can play a big role in your success.
+However, having the knowledge and understanding of commercial law can play a big role in your success.

-It can also prevent you experiencing any headaches with customers that could have been avoided if you had an understanding on commercial law and how to use it in your business practices.
+It can also prevent you from experiencing any headaches with customers that could have been avoided if you had an understanding of commercial law and how to use it in your business practices.

 Commercial law effectively governs trade between businesses and consumers.
 It creates a regulated system that is fair for both parties so that trade can be conducted in a reasonable manner.